 It’s easy for ice boxes to turn into deep, dark black holes filled with who-knows-what that’s who knows how old.
 Keep your frozen goodies fresh and easily accessible by organizing everything into well-labeled accessible bins.
 Depending on the model and size of your freezer, the bins you choose will vary.
 We suggest taking some measurements and drawing a quick sketch of the space you have before heading to the store (with that measuring tape!) to look for options that will work for your kitchen.

-Neglect a Tupperware drawer for too long, and it can turn into a war zone.
+Neglect your leftovers container drawer for too long, and it can turn into a war zone.
 With all the different shapes and sizes, it’s impossible to keep everything organized and easy to find.
 That is, until this trick!
 A CD rack is ideal for organizing all of those plastic container tops so they’re easy to grab.
 Keep the containers themselves stacked by shape and size close by and you’ll be packing up leftovers in no time.